 Careful observation of the night sky would allow to select a bright star (s) most suitable for comparison of altitude of the same star at different location.

-For example, 2,600 BC (see image above) near Giza, when Mizar and Kochab (rotating each night around the North celestial pole) would align with vertical line (marked by a plumb-line), Mizar (with easy to measure altitude) would be perfect star for comparison of its altitude at different locations (A and B).
+For example, 2,600 BC (see image above) near Giza, when Mizar and Kochab (rotating each night around the North celestial pole) would align with vertical line (marked by a plumb-line), Mizar (with easy to measure altitude) would be perfect star for comparison of its altitude at different locations (A and B) – at the same time).

 Because the stars are too far from the earth for any parallax effect (a displacement or difference in the apparent position of an object viewed along two different lines of sight), the only reason for the change in the measured angle of the northern star is the curvature of the earth.

-Apparent mean angular diameter of the Moon and the Sun is almost the same: 0.5 degree.
+Apparent mean angular diameter of the Moon and the Sun is almost the same: 0.5 degree (about 30 arcmin).

-Our astronomer/priest should have no problem observing/measuring position of the northern star with accuracy of 1 degree.
-Using such angle measuring instrument (astrolabe) calibrated in degrees, he could obtain fairly accurate results(perhaps 0.25 degree accuracy).
+Our astronomer/priest should have no problem observing/measuring position of the northern star with accuracy of 1/4 degree or better.